usmanovs/Salesforce-Interview-Handbook/dev-exercises.md

    1. 1 Case record
    1. 1 Opportunity record
 1. Create a set that can hold Strings
-1. Add these strings to the Set: One, Two, Three
+1. Add these strings (One, Two, Three) to the Set
 1. Create a list that can hold Account records
 1. Create a list with 3 new Account records
 1. Insert the list of Account records